 I even got husband Alan involved!
 He’s my mechanic, electrician and plumber, fixing anything I manage to break in the van, changing my oil in the generator and coming up with workaround solutions to various issues I encounter along the way.
 He has had a great deal to do with the success of Classy Canines over the years.

-After more than a decade of being Classy Canines I am quite certain that this is the job that will carry to me to retirement!!
+After more than a decade and a half of being Classy Canines I am quite certain that this is the job that will carry to me to retirement!!